jkomoros/prompt-garden/README.md

 - `optional` (expects no arguments) - for template.extract, the pattern doesn't need to exist.
 If it doesn't, it will return the default value or skip the key if no default has been configured.
 Ignored for template.render().
 - `int` (expects no arguments) - template.extract() and template.defaults() will convert the value into an int before returning.
 No other type converters should be specified.
 - `float` (expects no arguments) - template.extract() and template.defaults() will convert the value into a float before returning.
 No other type converters should be specified.
+- `boolean` (expects no arguments) - template.extract() and template.defaults() will convert the value into a boolean before returning.
+It will also match fuzzy strings like 'true' or 'yes' or 'y'.
+No other type converters should be specified.

 ### Known Environment Values